nadyja/guineapig-monitor/README.md

 # guineapig-monitor

-Spying on guineapigs with Arduino
+Continuation of the [work](http://pracujlabs.io/2015/12/31/pig-surveilance.html) on IoT-enabling my guineapigs.